 Why I like this option: in my opinion, the great advantage of this ticket is that it offers a flexible schedule, that is, the visit time is not limited to the date initially selected but you can plan it according to the weather conditions of the day.
 In addition, if for weather reasons the activity cannot be carried out on the selected date, another date and time will be offered.

 Recommended if... you want to secure your ticket in advance but without giving up the flexibility of being able to go up and do the visit at the time of the day that best suits you.

-    You can go up to the Top of the Rock for just over 35 Euros (standard adult ticket) if you book online in advance at Hellotickets.
-With this ticket you will have access to the incredible observatories of the Top of the Rock and most importantly, you will save the endless queues at the ticket office.
+You can get a ticket to go up to the Top of the Rock for just over 35 Euros (standard adult ticket) if you book online in advance at Hellotickets.
+With this ticket you will have access to the amazing observatories of the Top of the Rock and most importantly, you will save the endless queues at the ticket office.
 If you are organizing the budget of your trip, check all the types and prices of tickets to climb to the Top of the Rock.

 - Adults $38